ijmhd/ijmhd.github.io/_pages/aboutme.md

 - If you are a student with a broad interest in modeling space plasma environments and with a general love for applied math and science, feel free to contact me.
 There are plenty opportunities within my current projects/collaborations given the set of state-of-art tools I'm working on with my colleagues, and I'm always keen to get started on something new, difficult and exciting.

 - **A quick note**: Please contact me **before** you apply to the HKU graduate school.
 My ability to recruit new students can vary from year to year, so let's chat first.

-- **When you email me, please include (at least one of these):**
-	- 1. Your CV.
-	- 2. A brief description of your research interests and how they might connect to mine.
-	- 3. Why you are interested in pursuing a graduate degree at HKU.

 #### Prospective Undergraduate Students
 I often have projects suitable for motivated undergraduate students looking for research experience.
 If you're a current HKU student, get in touch to discuss potential opportunities.